dart-lang/language/working/augmentation-libraries/feature-specification.md

 the main library's private namespace.
 However, it means that the generated part file cannot have its own imports.

-Augmentation libraries can do everything part files can do but also support their own imports and can modify members.
-With these, we can more strongly recommend the few users using them migrate to augmentations.
-In Dart 3.0, we can consider removing support for part files entirely, which would simplify the language and our tools.
+Library augmentation can do everything part files can do but also support their own imports and can modify members.
+With these, we can more strongly recommend the few users using them migrate to library augmentations.
+In Dart 4.0, we can consider removing support for part files entirely, which would simplify the language and our tools.

 ## Changelog

+## 1.15

+* Change `libary augment` to `augment library`.
+* Change `import augment` to `augment`.

 ## 1.14